degauss-org/degauss-org.github.io/README.md

 *Questions?
 Problems?
 Please [file an issue](https://github.com/degauss-org/degauss-org.github.io/issues/new) on GitHub and see our [troubleshooting](https://github.com/degauss-org/degauss-org.github.io/wiki/Troubleshooting) guide.*

+If you have used DeGAUSS, would you mind providing us some feedback and completing a short [survey](https://redcap.link/gvhbxfjd)?

 ## About

 DeGAUSS is a decentralized method for geocoding and deriving community and individual level environmental characteristics while maintaining the privacy of protected health information.
 It is a standalone and versatile software application based on containerization.
 This means that geomarker assessment is reproducible, standardized, and can be computed on at scale.
 Importantly, DeGAUSS is executable on a local machine -- it does not require extensive computational resources and PHI is never exposed to a third party or the internet, making it ideal for geomarker assessment in a multi-site study.
 Please see detailed documentation within the [wiki](https://github.com/degauss-org/degauss-org.github.io/wiki):